-Eligible type of research and TRL TRL3-(8) in compliance with the (COMMISSION REGULATION (EU) 2021/1237 of 23 July 2021 amending Regulation (EU) No 651/2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty, page 3, article 13) Submission of the proposal at national/regional level At national level, only eligibility check is conducted and not a full peer review at pre- proposal and full proposal stages.
+Eligible type of research and TRL3-(8) in compliance with the (COMMISSION REGULATION (EU) 2021/1237 of 23 July 2021 amending Regulation (EU) No 651/2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty, page 3, article 13) At national level, only eligibility check is conducted and not a full peer review at pre- proposal and full proposal stages.
 We rely on the evaluation made by the Call Evaluation Committee and external reviewers.
 Submission at the national level is required at a later stage.
 A national procedure will follow for the approved for funding, at the transnational level, proposals only.
 For more information please contact the NCP.
 Additional eligibility criteria for the funding agency